 At enrollment, our first concern is to provide each student with the educational experience that will be most personally rewarding, while at the same time meeting state middle and high school standards.
 During the enrollment meeting, we will build a student education profile that will assist in creating a school experience that matches the needs of the student.
 During this meeting we will also collect fees and take the student's picture for their student ID.

 We do fundraising to fill in the gaps between what we receive from public funding and parent contributions, on one hand, and what it costs to provide a comprehensive, responsive educational program, on the other.

 Fees have become a routine fact of life in public schools, and NCS is no exception.
-At registration, we ask families to contribute up to $80 for enrollment fees and up to $100 in special fees for certain courses.
-Note that every student admitted to NCS is enrolled in courses regardless of ability to pay, but we urge all families to pay what they can, sharing the burden of expenses in these hard times.
+At registration, we ask families to contribute up to $80 for enrollment fees.
+Note that every student admitted to NCS is enrolled in courses regardless of ability to pay, but we urge all families to pay what they can, sharing the burden of expenses.
 We do not issue a "must have" school-wide supply list, instead we collect a store of paper, pencils, and other learning tools at the beginning of the year, which are then distributed to students as needed.
 Courses with special fees have unusual material needs.
 For example, in the culinary classes, students learn to cook many different meals, which they then eat.
 Note that culinary students cook (and eat) breakfast and lunch for the whole school every day; but they also cook special foods that are part of their curriculum, not the meals program, and their fees pay for these special foods.
 In the fishing course, students' fees pay for licenses.

 If you are interested in enrolling at NCS, you can contact the office to schedule a tour by calling (541) 344-1229 or emailing firstname.lastname@example.org.